-- · Cook the food for longer. - Speed up the cooking process, for example by dividing the food into smaller quantities, or using different equipment.

-- Review your cooking method.
-You might need to increase the time or temperature, or use different equipment.

-- · Train staff again on this safe method.

-- Improve staff supervision.
+WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN Cook the food for longer.
+Speed up the cooking process, for example by dividing the food into smaller quantities, or using different equipment.
+Review your cooking method.
+You might need to increase the time or temperature or use different equipment.
+Train staff again on this safe method.
+Improve staff supervision.
+Maintain equipment in good working order and service to repair or replace equipment when needed.

-- Repair or replace equipment.